Context-Bounded Model Checking for POWER: Concurrent Programs and Semantics

-\paragraph{\bf Syntax.} Fig.~\ref{program_syntax} gives the grammar for a small but general assembly-like language that we use for defining concurrent programs.
+Fig.~\ref{program_syntax} gives the grammar for a small but general language that we use for defining concurrent programs.
+A similar grammar has been widely used in several related work (e.g., \cite{InversoT0TP14,TomascoI0TP15a,ABP2011}).

 A program $\prog$ first declares a set $\varset$ of (shared) variables followed by the code of a set $\procset$ of processes.
-Each process $\proc$ has a finite $\regsetof\proc$ of (local) {\it registers}.
+Each process $\proc$ has a finite set $\regsetof\proc$ of (local) {\it registers}.
 We assume w.l.o.g. that the sets of registers of the different processes are disjoint, and define $\regset:=\cup_\proc\regsetof\proc$.
 The code of each process $\proc\in\procset$ starts by declaring a set of registers followed by a sequence of instructions.
+For the sake of simplicity, we assume that the data domain of both the shared variables and registers is a single set $\dataset$.
+We assume a special element $\zero\in\dataset$ which is the initial value of each shared variable or register.